Malcolm Smith's Family History Archive

 On 13 April 1943, Edie gave birth to twin girls, Brenda Audrey and Wendy Dorothea.
 Wendy was very much underweight and spent the first three months of her life in hospital.

 Behind the bungalow were fields in which a horse called Turpin lived.
 When the war was over, the local families held a victory parade in the field.
-Son Michael left home in the mid 1950's, then Wendy in 1960 and Brenda in 1967.

 Marc retired in 1971 after which he and Edie moved to Verwood in Dorset to be near their daughters.
 Many of their relatives made the journey to see them in their new house at 50 Woodlinken Close, Marcus only enjoyed two years retirement in Verwood before he passed away on 21 November 1973.
+Soon after, Edie took in a lodger, a young college student and son of one of daughter Brenda's customers.
+The boy was not used to doing anything for himself so, besides cooking for him, Edie soon found herself also doing his washing, all of which proved too much for her and she asked him to leave.

 Top of page